Chia-Network/clvm_tools/README.md

-This is the in-development version of Chiascript "opacity", a LISP-like language for encumbering and releasing funds with smart-contract capabilities.
+This is the in-development version of clvm_tools for clvm, which implements, a LISP-like language for encumbering and releasing funds with smart-contract capabilities.

-See docs/CHIASCRIPT-BY-EXAMPLE.md.html for more info.

 Set up your virtual environments: